tingzhouu/tingzhouu.github.io/_posts/2023-03-19-typescript-class-decorators.markdown

 We will create a class decorator `Breed` that takes in a single parameter `breed`.

-Notice that this is declarative, i.e. we did not need to store a class variable and add a constructor, and could still get the breed.
+Notice that this is _declarative_.
+We did not need to store a class variable and add a constructor.
+Instead, we _declared_ the cow's breed when defining the class.

 ```typescript
 function Breed(breed: string): ClassDecorator {